hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 1. **(Important)** Tap **Show advanced settings**.
 Scroll down, find and enable the **Use RSA/PSS signatures** option.
 1. Save the new VPN connection, then tap to connect.

+Once successfully connected, you can verify that your traffic is being routed properly by <a href="https://www.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
+It should say "Your public IP address is `Your VPN Server IP`".

 ### Android 4.x to 9.x

 1. Securely transfer the generated `.p12` file to your Android device.